-These days, social media is a fundamental platform essential to marketing and communication for international organizations.
-Effective and accurate communication is key on social media sites.
+These days, social media is fundamental to marketing and communication for organizations of all sizes.
+Effective and accurate communication is critical to social media sites.
 Failing to localize the target languages will negatively affect your business.

 When You Need Professional Translation Services

-Getting lost in translation can negatively impact your brand, so be sure to keep these factors in mind when communicating in the target language.
-A thorough market analysis must be done in order to determine the nuances of the target market and what type of translation you need.
+Getting lost in translation can negatively impact your brand, so keep these factors in mind when communicating in the target language.
+A thorough market analysis should be done to determine the nuances of the target market and what type of translation you need.

 At LinguaLinx, we've got you covered no matter what type of translation you require.
 Our team of native speakers and industry experts can provide the best quality translation and content localization for any project.